3 products

 Yes.
 Our seismic anchor systems are designed to comply with U.S. building codes that vary by seismic regions when installed according to manufacturer specifications and engineering requirements.

-Can seismic anchors be installed in existing concrete?+
+Can seismic anchors be installed in existing masonry?

 Yes.
 Many seismic anchor systems are post-installed and work well for retrofit projects, upgrades, and installations in existing masonry or cured concrete.